 I got the card.
 Now what?

-While this card can help you build or rebuild your credit, you’ll have to apply at a Fifth Third Bank branch.
-Compare your options to find a similar card — even one with rewards or no annual fee.
+This card can help you build your credit, but it has an annual fee and a moderately high minimum security deposit.
+You’ll also have to apply at a Fifth Third Bank branch.
+Compare your options to find a similar card — perhaps one with rewards or no annual fee.